 Here is another services you might like to try.
 I have not tried it, so it is at your own risk.

 http://scr.im/ - this turns your email address into a short url for sharing

-If you are looking for website hosting, I can highly recommend Hostgator (affiliate link with affiliate-only special deal).
-They are one of the biggest web hosts with great award-winning customer service, which I can personally attest to.
-They have many of the features you would expect from a modern web host, including, for example, easy install Wordpress or phpBB forum software - all at a very affordable price.
+If you are looking for website hosting, DreamHost (affiliate link) is a quality web host who has been around for many years.
+They have many of the features you would expect from a modern host, including fast SSD servers and easy install Wordpress software - all at a very affordable price.